-Two tax benefits are available to adoptive parents.
+Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

 The credit amount depends on your income.
-The credit is reduced if your adjusted gross income (AGI) is more than $189,710 .
-The credit is eliminated if you earn more than $229,710 .
+The credit is reduced if your adjusted gross income (AGI) is more than $194,580.
+You can’t get the credit if you earn more than $234,580.

 Adoption Benefits Exclusion

-If your employer has an adoption assistance program, you can exclude up to $12,650 from your income in 2012.
+If your employer offers an adoption assistance program, you can exclude up to $12,650 from your income in 2012.
 The income limits listed above apply to this tax benefit, too.

-If you're adopting a child with special needs and your employer has an adoption-assistance program, you might receive both benefits.
-In adoption cases, the state determines if the child you're adopting is a special-needs child.
+In adoption cases, the state decides if the child is a special-needs child.

-If you're married filing separately, you can't claim the adoption credit or the adoption-benefits exclusion unless you meet all these requirements:
+If you're married filing separately, you can't claim either of these benefits unless you meet all these requirements:

-You lived apart from your spouse during the last 6 months of 2012.
+You lived apart from your spouse during the last six months of 2012.

 Your adopted child lived in your home for more than half of 2012.